TCU vs. Colorado: Odds, spread, over/under - September 2

 TCU vs. Colorado: Odds, spread, over/under and other Vegas lines - September 2

 The Colorado Buffaloes (0-0) will look to upset the No. 17 TCU Horned Frogs (0-0) on Saturday, September 2, 2023 at Amon G. Carter Stadium.
-The Horned Frogs are heavy favorites in this one, with the spread posted at 20.5 points.
-The over/under for the outing is 64 points.
+The Horned Frogs are undoubtedly the favorites in this one, with the line posted at 20.5 points.
+An over/under of 64 points has been set for the outing.

-In this article, you can check out odds and spreads for the TCU vs. Colorado matchup across multiple sportsbooks.
+In this article, you will find the spread and odds across multiple sportsbooks for the TCU vs. Colorado matchup.

 TCU vs. Colorado Game Info